ys/bonjour/content/shop/san-onofre/index.md

   - name: "10€ • Rest of the world"
     value: "shr_1QqLLWFaA8Wpl3EpPPTIAW1F"
 ---

+It was our first time in San Onofre.
+The vibe of that parking lot facing the ocean.
+I was without a board.
+I need to come back and surf here.
+The universe was telling me something.

 *Limited edition of 5.
 Signed and numbered.*

 <p class="text-xs">